Isiybelle/wego-analysis/README.md

 9. **Headway** is the amount of time between a bus and the prior bus at the same stop.
 In the dataset, the amount of headway scheduled is contained in the SCHEDULED_HDWY column and indicates the difference between the scheduled time for a particular stop and the scheduled time for the previous bus on that same stop.
 This dataset contains a column HDWY_DEV, which shows the amount of deviation from the scheduled headway. **Bunching** occurs when there is shorter headway than scheduled, which would appear as a negative HDWY_DEV value. **Gapping** is when there is more headway than scheduled and appears as a positive value in the HDWY_DEV column.
 Note that you can calculate headway deviation percentage as HDWY_DEV/SCHEDULED_HDWY.
 The generally accepted range of headway deviation is 50% to 150% of the scheduled headway, so if scheduled headway is 10 minutes, a headway deviation of up to 5 minutes would be acceptable (but not ideal).
 How do the variables studied related to headway deviation?

+#Mulligant WeGo Presentation

+Team analysis of WeGo Public Transit data diving into operator and route efficiency.
+Our team worked together to determine how off shcedule buses seemed to be running and factors that could influence such.
+We compared the dataset's most experienced operators to determine on-time percentages, and observed separate stops per trip per route to find the least troublesome stops and the most consistnetly behind stops.
+This data was observed in a folium map to better showcase route adherence times and stats.

+**The Experiment**

+At the end, we decided to run a 'randomizer race' to see if we could manipulate probability to determine what operaters would 'win' on certain routes.
+We looked at routes 56 and 55 to be our 'race tracks' and used teh data's five most experienced operators as our 'racers'.
+After running the races several time, we came to interesting insights about on-time percentage, probability, and where high performing operators and lower performing operators would be best suited.